sikora-scientific-instrumentation/cold_stage_4/documentation/getting_started/installation_on_windows.md

 2. Install Anaconda Python 3.
 It is most likely that you require the 64-bit version, the installer for which can be downloaded [Here](https://repo.anaconda.com/archive/Anaconda3-2021.05-Windows-x86_64.exe).
 Run the installer and follow the on-screen prompts selecting the default installation options.

 3. Create a Python environment that we will configure with the required Python modules.
-Run Anaconda Prompt via the start-menu.
-At the prompt, enter `conda create -n coldstage python=3.8`.
+You can think of a Python environment as a virtual workspace within which we can install a particular Python interpreter and selection of Python modules such that they will not interact or conflict with the system Python interpreter and Python modules.
+The only down-side is that whenever we start the control-software we will need to ensure that the newly created environment is 'activated'.
+First, run Anaconda Prompt via the start-menu.
+At the prompt, enter `conda create -n coldstage python=3.8`, which will create a new Python environment (coldstage), and within it install a Python interpreter (>=3.8) and the bare-minimum required modules.
 To activate the new environment, at the prompt enter `conda activate coldstage`.

 4. Install the default Anaconda package selection.
 At the prompt, enter `conda install anaconda`.